ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 Configure SonarQube to continuously analyze and measure the quality of your source code:

 1. From the DevOps dashboard, click **Toolchains**.
 Click the toolchain that you want to add SonarQube to.
-Alternatively, on your app's Overview page, on the Continuous delivery card, click **View Toolchain**.
+Alternatively, on your app's Overview page, on the Continuous delivery card, click **View toolchain**.
 Then, click **Overview**.

  a.
 Click **Add a Tool**.